muffetlab/kohana/system/guide/kohana/upgrading.md

 ## Changes

+- The `composer install` command is now required for dependency installation.
+Remember to run this command during upgrades.
+- A new `VENDOR_PATH` constant has been added.
+This constant is used to locate the vendor directory.
-- The global EXT constant has been removed.
+- The global `EXT` constant has been removed.
 Explicitly specify `.php` or another file extension instead.

 ### Arr